adityabisoi/json-hub/README.md

 ## License <img src="https://github.com/Samridhi-98/Images/blob/master/Images/license.svg" width="3%">

 This project is licensed under the GPL V3 License - see the [LICENSE.md](LICENSE.md) file for details

+## Installation of mongoDB and its set-up instructions

+Firstly, run sudo apt update

+To install mongodb, run sudo apt install mongodb-org

+To start MongoDB service, run sudo systemctl start mongod.service

+To start the service on boot, runn  sudo systemctl enable mongod

+To know the status of the service, run sudo systemctl status mongod